Smaraputra/Smaraputra/README.md

-# Good to see you!
+# Hello, nice to meet you!

 My name is **A.A.
 Gde Agung Smaraputra**.

-I'm a **final year student** at [Information Technology Universitas Udayana](https://it.unud.ac.id/).
-I'm proficient in building and maintaining mobile and web application.
-I'm familiar with C/C++, Java, Kotlin, SQL, Python, JavaScript, Node.js, and PHP programming language.
-I also adept at Graphic Design and Video Editing.
-I'm a person with good teamwork etiquette, critical thinking skill, creative thinking, and able to deliver result in time.
+I'm a versatile Web and Mobile Application Developer with expertise in various technologies.
+My primary tools for web development include Laravel, Node.js, React.js, and Vue.js.
+For mobile app development, I'm proficient in Java and Kotlin.
+In addition to my core skills, I have a strong foundation in programming languages such as C, C++, SQL, NoSQL, PHP, and Python.
+On the creative side, I excel in Graphic Design, UI/UX, and Video Editing.
+Over the past two years, I've consistently delivered high-quality results for my team.
+I prioritize teamwork, fostering critical and creative thinking, and ensuring timely project delivery.
+My commitment is to consistently achieve outstanding outcomes in every project I undertake.

 Also, i did some other thing beside programming, such as:
 - [Graphic Design](https://www.instagram.com/anode.art/)